openstack-archive/fuel-docs/pages/release-notes/v6-1/new-features/plugins.rst

 Using the
-`Fuel Plugins Catalog <https://software.mirantis.com/download-mirantis-openstack-fuel-plug-ins/>`_, you can download and install the following plugins for Fuel:
+`Fuel Plugins Catalog <https://software.mirantis.com/download-mirantis-openstack-fuel-plug-ins/>`_, you can download and install new Fuel Plugins.
+Please, note that they will be available within a few weeks of the Mirantis OpenStack 6.1 release:

 +======================+============+=========+===========+
 |  Monitoring          | Networking | Storage | HA        |